fleetdm/fleet/docs/Using Fleet/Fleet-UI.md

 > Avoid using dot notation (".") for column names in your queries as it can cause results to render incorrectly in Fleet UI.
 Please see [issue #15446](https://github.com/fleetdm/fleet/issues/15446) for more details.

 4. Select **Save**, enter a name and description for your query, select the frequency that the query should run at, and select **Save query**.

-How to create a policy:
-1. In the top navigation, select **Policies**.

-2. Select **Add policy** to navigate to the policy selection dialog.
-Either choose an existing policy or select **create your own policy**.

-3. In the **Query** field, enter your query.
-When creating a policy, keep in mind that a policy will return a "yes" result if one or more results are returned and will return "No" if no results are returned.
-Because of this, most policies will begin with a "SELECT 1 FROM..." statement.

-4. Select **Save**, enter a name, description, and resolution for your policy and then select **Save policy**.

-5. By default, policies are evaluated on an hourly interval, which is controlled by this [server setting](https://fleetdm.com/docs/configuration/fleet-server-configuration#osquery-policy-update-interval).
-Please see the article [What are Fleet policies?](https://fleetdm.com/securing/what-are-fleet-policies#identifying-out-of-policy-devices) and [Understanding the intricacies of fleet policies](https://fleetdm.com/guides/understanding-the-intricacies-of-fleet-policies#policy-creation) for more information.

 ## Run a query